BrokenShell/Fortuna/docs/api.md

 | `back_poisson(size, *, count=None)` | Poisson-shaped back bias. |
 | `quantum_monty(size, *, count=None)` | Equal strategy mixture of the nine base profiles. |

-Exact seeded sequences for Fortuna/Storm-owned bounded algorithms are stable throughout the Fortuna 6 line.
-Profiles and distributions implemented with C++ standard-library distributions are deterministic within one toolchain build, but exact sequences may differ across libc++, libstdc++, and Microsoft's standard library.
+Exact seeded sequences for Fortuna/Storm-owned bounded integer algorithms and the bounded-only triangular profiles are stable throughout the Fortuna 6 line.
+Other floating-point transforms—including custom triangular, Pareto, and von Mises transforms—and profiles or distributions built on them are deterministic within one platform and toolchain build, but their exact seeded sequences are not a cross-platform contract.

 ## Collection helpers